-There is a "Lost and Found" located in the campus safety office in the Student Center.
+There is a "Lost and Found" located in the campus safety office for each campus.
+Campus Safety at the Georgetown Campus is located in the Cralle Student Center; Campus Safety at the Louisville Campus is located in Parrish Hall.

 Reasonable efforts are made to protect student's personal property.
 Students are responsible for their belongings and books left in public areas.
-BSK/GC is not responsible for the loss of or damage to students' property.
+BSK, Georgetown College, and/or Simmons College is not responsible for the loss of or damage to students' property.